Singaporeans: Religion

 The Sultan Mosque, built in 1826 in the Kampong Glam district, is the oldest and one of the largest mosque in Singapore.

 Singapore is the world's most religiously diverse nation, with Singaporeans following various religious beliefs and practices due to the country's diverse ethnic and cultural mix.
 The Inter-Religious Organisation, Singapore (IRO) recognises 10 major religions being practiced in the city state.

+2020 statistics

-Dharmic religions have the highest number of adherents in Singapore, with 33% of the population practising Buddhism and 5% of the population practising Hinduism.
-Many Singaporeans are also adherents of Abrahamic religions, with 18.7% of the population identifying as Christian, and 14% identifying as Muslim.
+Dharmic religions have the highest number of adherents in Singapore, with 31% of the population practising Buddhism and 5% of the population practising Hinduism in 2020; many Singaporeans are also adherents of Abrahamic religions, with 18.9% of the population identifying as Christian, and 15.6% identifying as Muslim.

-Other prominent faiths practised by Singaporeans include Taoism (10%), Chinese folk religion, and other Dharmic religions like Sikhism and Jainism.
+Other prominent faiths practised by Singaporeans include Taoism (8.8%), Chinese folk religion, and other Dharmic religions like Sikhism and Jainism.
 A small percentage of Singapore's population practices Zoroastrianism and Judaism.
-18.5% not identifying with any religion and 0.9% of Singaporeans identify as atheist.
+Twenty per cent do not identify with any religion.
+Less than 1% of Singaporeans identify as atheist.
 In addition, practice of hybrid religions is also common such as the incorporation of Taoism and Hindu traditions into Buddhism and vice versa.